-The County and State's defense's are based on soft issues like "intent", "meant to" "close enough", "good enough for government work", "what does it matter" and "aw shucks".
-It is a good thing that the County and State counsels do not practice Engineering, Medicine or fly planes.
-My position is based solely on Objective Facts.
 Both Orders by the Associate Judge Peyton remain unsigned by the Court 6 years after Peyton submitted the proposed orders to the Court for signature.
-There is no provision [outside of party agreement] in ANY Statutory or Case law that permits any exception to the Judge of Record for a Statutory Probate Court requirement to sign off and establish the "Effective Date" of the Order in order to make it a legal instrument suitable for Appeal.
-I have presented the unsigned orders, all the applicable Case law, and examples of proper procedure by "the" Court which handled my original and the Bill of Review Case and the public advertised role of an associate judge in Dallas County Probate Court #3.

-Dallas County and the State of Texas have provided no documentation to prove the validity of the proposed, now expired, unsigned Orders.
+There is no provision [outside of party agreement] in ANY Statutory or Case law that permits any exception to the Judge of Record for a Statutory probate Court requirement to sign off and establish the "Effective Date" of the Order in order to make it a legal instrument suitable for Appeal.
+I have presented the unsigned orders, all the applicable Case law, and examples of proper procedure by the Court.
+John B Peyton has provided no documentation to prove the validity of the proposed unsigned Orders.